badwan95/journal-201/class-01.md

 # JavaScript: Introduction & Ch1: ABC of Programming

 * You need to know the vocabulary and structure of sentences in JS just like any new language you learn.

-* You can access and modify the content of the HTML webpage using javascript, program rules and instructions for the browser to follow and react to the events of the browser or the user.

 * jQuery helps with inconsistencies among different browsers.